Shiyinq/teo/cmd/miniapps/README.md

 # MINI APPS

-Telegram Mini Apps showcasing a collection of AI-powered applications.
+A collection of AI-powered applications showcased as Telegram Mini Apps.

+## Access Mini Apps

+You can access the Mini Apps at [http://localhost:8080/mini-apps](http://localhost:8080/mini-apps).

+## Source

-The list of apps and images are sourced from this repository: https://github.com/kangfenmao/cherry-studio.
+The list of apps and images is sourced from [Cherry Studio](https://github.com/kangfenmao/cherry-studio).